wmbenedetto/turbine.js/README.md

 ## Key concepts

 In order to use Turbine, it's important to first define some key concepts.
-Once we have a common vocabulary established, we can then begin talking about how Turbine works and how you can use it to power your app.
+Once we have a common vocabulary and general conceptual understanding established, we can then begin talking about how you can use Turbine to power your app.

 ### Workflow